callumcurtis/dotfiles/README.md

 ### In Neovim

+For simplicity, the examples below are not fully templated with different normal-mode commands.
+You can easily substitute, for example, `vS` with `dS` to achieve different effects.

+**normal mode**

 - `s<query>`: jump to query position
 - `cr<query>`: start `c` at query position
 - `vS`: start `v` using Treesitter selection
 - `vR<query>`: start `v` using Treesitter selection at query position
+- `ci"<BS>'<CTRL-p>`: replace double-quote delimiters with single-quote delimiters

+**insert mode**

+- `CTRL-P`: paste from system clipboard

 ## Troubleshooting